aegis-icons/misc/style_guide.md

 ### Details block

-Use it for content that's not vital to most of the readers, here's the format that aegis-icons uses:
+Use it for content that's not vital for most of the readers, here's the format that aegis-icons uses:

 ```html
 <details>